rancher/docs/content/rancher/v2.x/en/cluster-admin/editing-clusters/_index.md

 **Result:** Kubernetes begins upgrading for the cluster.
 During the upgrade, your cluster is unavailable.

 The `ingress-nginx` pods are set to only upgrade on delete.
-After upgrading your cluster, you need to delete these pods to get on the correct version for your deployment.
+After upgrading your cluster, you need to delete these pods to get the correct version for your deployment.

 ### Adding a Pod Security Policy